KenSakayori/KenSakayori.github.io/index.md

 [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
 I'm a member of the [Kobayashi Lab](https://www.kb.is.s.u-tokyo.ac.jp/index.html.en).

+(I also work as a part-time lecturer at Waseda University.)

 Before that I was

 * a happy postdoc at the [Department of Computer Science and Engineering](https://disi.unibo.it/it), University of Bologna, and also a member of the [INRIA FoCUS](https://team.inria.fr/focus/) Research Team